let-our-powers-combine/captain-planet/README.md

 #ECOgnize

-Using  machine learning, ECOgnize compares images of plants and animals from multiple APIs to help conservationists better identify them.
+Using  machine learning, ECOgnize compares images of animals from multiple APIs to help conservationists better identify them.
 This technology greatly assists the conservation community by cutting down unnecessary time spent trying to analyze data.
 ECOgnize brings together Google Vision, Amazon Recognition, and Microsoft Azure to better identify camera trap images in the wild.

 ECOgnize usues machine learning based on user responses as well as when picking the right API based on image characteristics